 This can sound very serious, such as “Ms X was investigated for abuse of an elderly patient” and might conclude: “A prosecution was not pursued due to insufficient evidence.”
 It might be that the patient was someone who was confused and had made many complaints about other health care professionals.
 An entry of this type can ruin a career.
 Where it is clearly unfair for this sort of information to be included, the RCN legal team has successfully challenged certificates and removed damaging entries.

 The DBS also runs a barring scheme for those who are deemed too much of a risk to work with children or vulnerable adults.
 Those listed on its register are barred from that work for 10 years.
-If you receive a letter from the DBS it is imperative that you seek the advice of the RCN immediately.
+If you receive a letter from the DBS, please contact our advice team immediately.
+Our online information may also be helpful.

 Nurses are sometimes unaware that if they are convicted or cautioned for a crime, both they themselves and the police have a duty to report that fact to the NMC.
 When there has been a family fracas or an over-indulgent night out, and a nurse ends up in the police station, it is important that they take legal advice before accepting a caution for a minor offence.
-The NMC will treat the facts of the accepted caution as proven.
+The NMC will treat the facts of the accepted caution as an admission of the offence.

 The police will issue a caution where there is evidence that the offender is guilty, the offence has been admitted, or the offender agrees to a caution.
 The offender will be advised that a simple caution is not a criminal conviction, but may not realise that it will be recorded on the police database.
 The fact that it is recorded means that it will be revealed to a prospective or existing employer on a DBS check.